SciRuby/sciruby.com/source/_posts/2013-10-12-ruby-and-the-semantic-web-rdf-sparql-publisci.markdown

 sometimes up to interpretation, a domain-specific language is included to allow end users to resolve ambiguities and provide additional metadata.

-Along with the conversion tool, a standalone server is included in the gem that simplifies setting up and interacting with RDF data stores.
+Along with the conversion tool, a standalone server is available as an extension to the gem that simplifies setting up and interacting with RDF data stores.
 The server allows import, export, querying, and management of external [triplestores](https://en.wikipedia.org/wiki/Triplestore) such as
 [4store](http://4store.org/), and supports both cross-domain access and content negotiation so the gem can be accessed using Javascript or other applications.